Specific Objectives

 (divide both sides by p)

-(square root both sides)
+(take the square root of both sides)

 (multiply both sides by 2)

-2L = h t
+2L = ht

 (add t to both sides)